IMJLA/Export-Permission/docs/markdown/en-US/Export-Permission.ps1.md

 ### Strings can be passed to this parameter and will be re-cast as DirectoryInfo objects.
 ## OUTPUTS

-### [System.String] XML output formatted for a Custom XML Sensor in Paessler PRTG Network Monitor
+### [PSCustomObject] Items, permissions, and accounts formatted according to specified parameters.
 ## NOTES
 This code has not been reviewed or audited by a third party